UVAdMIST/Norfolk_Groundwater_Model/README.md

 - Numpy

 # Useful Links
-- [RNN article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) - A great blog post by Andrea Karpathy explaining what RNNs are and why they work so well.
+- [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) - A great blog post by Andrea Karpathy explaining what RNNs are and why they work so well.
 - [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) - One of the most intuitive explanations of LSTMs, from Christopher Olah's blog.
 - [Deeplearning Videos](https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A/playlists) - Educational and entertaining videos by Siraj Raval on many AI topics including tensorflow, deeplearning, LSTM, and RNN.